-Seen here: Stephen Kissa in action during the 2018 FNB Durban 10K CITYSURFRUN.
+Seen here: Stephen Kissa in action during the 2018 ABSA Durban 10K CITYSURFRUN.

 Photo Credit: Tobias Ginsberg

 Running in the shadow of his more famous countryman Joshua Cheptegei, a two-time winner of the ABSA Durban 10K CITYSURFRUN, Stephen Kissa is looking to stamp his mark on the 2019 edition of the fast Durban race on Sunday 13 October.

 Kissa may not have the titles of his countryman who is the current World Cross Country Champion and the Commonwealth Games 5000m and 10 000m Champion, but he is the Ugandan 10k record holder and he has every intention of lowering his mark of 27:13 on 13 October.

 “I am looking forward to running in Durban again,” said Kissa who has finished second and fourth at the ABSA Durban 10K CITYSURFRUN and is hoping to make it a third time lucky.
 “I love coming to this race.
 It is fast and flat and I am in good shape, so I want to break my own National 10k record.”
 Kissa even hinted that a sub 27 could be in the cards.
 “I have twice lowered my best time this year.
 So I know I can do something special.
 Who knows, maybe even break 27 minutes.”

 Kissa went from a 27:47 (his time in Durban in 2018) to a 27:24 in Valencia in January this year and then to 27:13 in Laredo (Texas) in March.
 That time places him 4th in the 2019 ranking list.
 Kissa will line up in the men’s 5000m at the World Athletics Championships on the first day of the global showpiece (27 September), with the final on 30 September.
 That will give Kissa exactly two weeks for his final sharpening for the ABSA Durban 10K CITYSURFRUN.